Infocyte/extensions/examples/styleguide.md

 #### Preamble
 All extensions should have a comment block on top using the below format.
 In the future, we intend to introduce an extension filetype that includes metadata like this.
+You can generate from template with a new guid using the Infocyte Powershell module's New-ICExtension function.

 >>
 --[[
 	Infocyte Extension
 	Name: Template
 	Type: Action
-	Description: Example script show format, style, and options for committing an action against a host.
+    Description: | Example script show format, style, and options for commiting an action or change against a host. |
 	Author: Infocyte
+	Guid: b5f18032-6749-4bef-80d3-8094dca66798
 	Created: 20190919
 	Updated: 20190919 (Gerritz)
 --]]

 #### Extension Types
 Should your extension be labelled a collection or action extension?
 Occasionally an extension will blur the lines so use this as a guideline: